greg-matsec/express-react-webpack-starter/README.md

 A starter Webpack 4 configuration for basic projects with Express and React.

 ## Features
-- Build single page web apps with typescript.
+- Build single page web apps with javascript.

 ## Dependencies
 - Install `node`